Join me for this three part article and take a journey through the recent past. Read Part 1 here and Part 2 here.

 Finally, in 2011, I was asked to appear in an episode of Ghost Adventures.
 After years of trying to get Zak, Nick, and Aaron to come investigate their building, the Kelleys succeeded and they began filming near the end of April.
 Although I disagreed with the way the Ghost Adventures crew claimed Ashmore Estates was infested by demons, I did appreciate the opportunity.
 The film crew used actors from the Kelley’s haunted house to reenact scenes from Ashmore Estates’ days as the Coles County Poor Farm almshouse.

-It has been more than six summers since I left Charleston, but I felt like my work in the county would remain incomplete until I released a final edition of Tales of Coles County, Illinois.
+I felt my work in the county would remain incomplete until I released a final edition of Tales of Coles County, Illinois.
 That “10th anniversary edition,” which included the Legends and Lore of Coles County, as well as a few other tidbits, had an early release in the autumn of 2013.
 Over a decade of writing about the folklore of this fascinating place, it has been my goal to help others see it the way I do, as a very special place to live.
 Ultimately, I hope my readers will realize that, contrary to the belief of every comedian who ever visited EIU and made a joke about there being “nothing but cornfields,” Coles County is a lot more interesting that it might first appear.